Two days in Dubai: how to ace your weekend getaway

 Dubai skyline

-Enjoy the energy and excitement of the city from a bird’s eye perch on the Hop-On, Hop-Off Big Bus Dubai Tour, as it rolls down Dubai’s main highway, Sheikh Zayed Road (or SZR, as it’s affectionately called by locals).
-This is the best way to begin your introduction to Dubai, as many of the important landmarks branch out directly from SZR and you can explore at your leisure by hopping off whenever you like.
+Soak up the energy and excitement of the city from the open top deck of the Big Bus Dubai, as it rolls down Dubai’s main highway, Sheikh Zayed Road (or SZR, as the locals call it).
+This is hands-down the best way to begin your introduction to Dubai, as many of the important landmarks are either on or just off SZR, and you can explore each at your leisure by simply hopping off whenever you like, safe in the knowledge that there’ll be another bus shortly to ferry you onwards on your sightseeing odyssey.

 Ski Dubai